 - The Work and Training are Easy - Because the training to become an LVN is much briefer and less expensive than that to become an RN, people often assume that it means that it's really easy.
 In reality, the exact opposite is generally true.
 LVN training programs are short, but they are intense.
 Students must absorb a vast amount of information, and they must acquire a wide array of new skills.
 Working as an LVN is also very challenging.
 It never gets "easy," but it becomes more manageable as you gain more experience.

 - There's No Room for Advancement - Finally, being an LVN is often described as a dead-end job.
 People tend to think that LVNs have no room for advancement.
 Within the field itself, however, you can earn specialty certifications that may allow you access to better pay and other perks.
-While working as an LVN, you can always work toward your RN license by either earning an associate degree in nursing or a bachelor of science in nursing.
+While working as an LVN, you can always work toward your RN license by either earning an associate degree in nursing, or ADN, or a bachelor of science in nursing, or BSN.
 From there, there are all kinds of advancement opportunities.

 Don't let unfair and untrue misconceptions about licensed vocational nursing prevent you from realizing your dream.
 The fact is that thousands of people are happily employed as LVNs, and there is no reason that you can't be too.
 Just ignore the myths and focus on being the best LVN that you can be.